 Valley Learning Center

 At Moraine Valley, fun and learning go together!
 Your kids and teenagers can pursue their unique interests in classes created just for them.
-We offer workshops and courses for children ages 4 and up.

 Four ways to register

 TTY (708) 974-9556)

 Registration Office, Building S

 “Click Here,” then “Search, Register and Pay for Noncredit classes.”
 In section called “Topic Code”, click on drop-down menu and select appropriate "Youth" topic.

 Parents or guardians should drop off the children no more than 10 minutes before a class begins and picked up promptly at the classroom no earlier than 10 minutes before a class ends.
 Children are not to be left unattended on campus.

 Please feel free to contact us at (708) 974-5735 or come to the CCCE office in Room T904 in the Center for Contemporary Technology (Building T).

 We reserve the right to dismiss students who are unable or unwilling to conform to an instructor's rules.
 These programs are not designed to provide assistance for children with severe learning disabilities, emotional or behavioral problems, or delayed cognitive development.
 Parents are advised to consult with their local school personnel or their pediatrician for special assistance.